Getting Started

 About

 This guide provides instructions to create a user in Bloom Enablement Services, and the steps necessary to import that user's tradelines for furnishing.
-Also included are instructions covering closing a user's tradeline, and deleting a user.
+Also included are instructions for closing a user's tradeline, and deleting a user.

 TIP